HotCakeX/Harden-Windows-Security/README.md

 You don't need admin privileges to run this category, because no system-wide changes is made. changes in this category only apply to the current user account that is running the PowerShell session.
 For this reason, in addition to running this category as admin on your own user account, it's better to run it without elevation on any other available standard accounts too.

-- 🔶 Show known file extensions in File explorer
+- 🔶 Shows known file extensions in File explorer
-- 🔶 Show hidden files, folders and drives (toggles the control panel folder options item)
+- 🔶 Shows hidden files, folders and drives (toggles the control panel folder options item)
-- 🔶 Disable websites accessing local language list - good for privacy
+- 🔶 Disables websites accessing local language list - good for privacy
-- 🔶 Turn off safe search in Windows search, will enable +18 content to appear in searches; essentially toggles the button in: Windows settings > privacy and security > search permissions > safe search
+- 🔶 Turns off safe search in Windows search, will enable +18 content to appear in searches; essentially toggles the button in: Windows settings > privacy and security > search permissions > safe search
-- 🔶 prevent showing notifications in Lock screen - this is the same as toggling the button in Windows settings > system > notifications > show notifications in the lock screen
+- 🔶 prevents showing notifications in Lock screen - this is the same as toggling the button in Windows settings > system > notifications > show notifications in the lock screen
-- 🔶 Enable Clipboard History and sync with Microsoft Account
+- 🔶 Enables Clipboard History and sync with Microsoft Account
-- 🔶 Turn on text suggestions when typing on the physical keyboard
+- 🔶 Turns on text suggestions when typing on the physical keyboard
-- 🔶 Turn on "Multilingual text suggestions" for the current user, toggles the option in Windows settings
+- 🔶 Turns on "Multilingual text suggestions" for the current user, toggles the option in Windows settings
-- 🔶 Turn off sticky key shortcut of pressing shift key 5 times fast
+- 🔶 Turns off sticky key shortcut of pressing shift key 5 times fast

 <p align="right"><a href="#menu-back-to-top">💡(back to categories)</a></p>